Skip to content

 After exploring the château, head into the Forêt de Fontainebleau for a family picnic or a hike.
 Or blow everyone’s minds and take a ride on a hot air balloon!
 It’s a fun, low-key adventure that feels a world away from the city—but super easy to reach.

 You don’t have to sacrifice good food just because you’re traveling with kids.
-Paris is full of restaurants that work for everyone.
 Parisian food is a delight for all ages!
-Here are some places your kids (and you!) will love:
+On a Paris family vacation, aim for early dinners, casual bistros, and picnic-worthy bakeries, and you won’t feel like you’re missing out.

 Simple Wins for Family Meals